-The most obvious analogue may be photography—after all, the final product of a render is an image.
+The most obvious analogue to rendering may be photography—after all, the final product of a render is an image.
 Photorealism, first and foremost, necessitates fidelity to the way reality looks through a camera.
-This is because the camera can record what otherwise passes by as a moment; it objectifies spatio-temporal experience.
+A camera can record what otherwise passes by as a moment; it objectifies spatio-temporal experience.
 In almost every way photoreal rendering mimics our optical experience of reality.
 For instance, global illumination algorithms ensure that realistic light simulation is inherent to the process, even if other content is stylized.
 But verisimilitude is not simply achieved by copying the behaviour of light; it is more convincing when an image also acknowledges its own mediation.
 Therefore compositing effects can further replicate the mechanics of photographic representation, adding barrel distortion, chromatic aberration, and bokeh to make the rendering look like it originated from a camera.
 Ultimately a photograph is indexed to material reality through the distortions of the lens or grain of the film, producing signature effects like lens flares.
 In a rendering, such indexical marks are reproduced iconographically.
 Once the camera is set and the scene is ready, it takes time to calculate the interactions between light sources and reflective surfaces.
 I think of it like developing film.
 But there is an entire process of modelling, texturing, and compositing that occurs prior to outputting the final image.
 And it is in this process that I find rendering to be as materialistic as sculpture, as imaginative as painting, and as interpretive as theatre.
 As the hegemony of the camera fades with time, so too will new indexical marks be privileged—perhaps the materialist indexes of the rendering itself will be seen as a kind of realism.
-Given both the breadth and depth of possibilities available to rendering, it seems pertinent to address what links (if any) it maintains between art and the real.
+Given both the breadth and depth of possibilities available to rendering, it seems pertinent to address what links it maintains between art and the real.

 First, it is important to consider the representational paradigms in which an artwork circulates: how can it be understood, how is it informed by its process of production?
 What undergirds the symbol, and what empowers the document to represent reality?
 These questions are fundamental to understanding rendering, a process of making images that look very much like things they are not.
 The meaningfulness of these images is found in the obscured aspects of production as much as in their visible surface.

 The process of shading—assigning an object’s surface qualities, materials, and textures—is perhaps the most akin to painting.
 Where painters build up layers of paint to produce the desired surface, renderers use a variety of shader nodes to route various image layers (called maps) together.
 Diffuse maps determine the colour of a surface, roughness maps affect its reflectivity, and bump maps are used to give a sense of micro-detail to a surface.
-These maps are used in conjunction with surface imperfections, muddying the glossiness of a surface with smudges or scratches, therefore implying a history of wear and tear.
-All of these maps may be derived from photoscanned elements—neutral, documentary shots of detailed textures—or they may be procedurally generated by layering different kinds of shader nodes.
+These maps are used in conjunction with surface imperfections, muddying the glossiness of a surface with smudges or scratches, implying a history of wear and tear.
+These maps may be derived from photoscanned elements—neutral, documentary shots of detailed textures—or they may be procedurally generated by layering different kinds of shader nodes.
 Procedural textures tend to make use of mathematical functions, whereby colour is assigned a numerical value (0 for black, 1 for white, etc.) and these values are multiplied or graphically plotted to produce masks and patterns.
 Any of these elements may be applied by digitally painting on the surface of a model—a vast array of brush types exists for these purposes.
 But it is the way we look at the final rendering that may most closely mimic how we look at a painting.
 With the knowledge that it is in fact a rendering and not a photograph, we scan the images for clues of its construction, signs of ‘the artist’s hand’, or evidence that distinguishes it from a real photo and reveals intent.
 Simultaneously, we are aware that nothing is depicted that is not constructed.
 Every element of the image therefore contains potential meaning, every aspect has a reason for its inclusion.

 And yet, there is so much more to a rendering than shading.
-Indeed, the earliest computer-generated images were raw geometry—it was the shapes and their movement that defined an image.
+The earliest computer-generated images were raw geometry—it was the shapes and their movement that defined an image.
 In this sense we can grasp some sculptural analogies within the rendering process.
 Indeed, sculpting is the name given to a kind of free-form modelling present in many rendering softwares.
 But most renders begin with primitive shapes (cubes, spheres, toruses) and use these to build up all elements in a scene.
 These shapes are refined in order to become a vast array of objects.
 In early renderings, like first-generation 3D video games, these objects functioned iconically—they roughly represented their source materials, using a limited number of faces and vertices to mimic the basic profile of the intended objects.
 In order to produce photoreal models, an artist will have to research how the objects are produced, why they look the way they do in real life, and what unseen factors were influential on the final design.
 It is a deeply material process, requiring close attention to otherwise banal qualities.
 The interrelationship of objects in a scene gives them a kind of weight or physicality—all implied through the flat imagery of the final render.
 But unlike images they can be navigated around, seen from multiple perspectives; they, like sculpture, surround the viewer.
 In the final rendering, it is a combination of geometry and surface shading that gives an object its object-ness.
 As a viewer, it becomes important to consider the symbolism of each object in relation to each other—it is not necessarily the surface that gives pause for artistic contemplation—but rather what each object’s materials are, where they are positioned, and how they operate together.
 For those who stumble across a photoreal rendering without knowledge to distinguish it from a photograph, it is the objects and sculptural qualities that will appear foremost in the image.
-The image will appear to be of these constituents, and so they will bear the brunt of scrutiny.
+The image will appear to be of these constituents—documentation of objects in a scene—and so they will bear the brunt of scrutiny.